 Android Devices: Open the Camera app, tap the Settings (gear icon), and toggle on Grid lines or Grid

 Angle & Distance: Your eyes should line up with the top line.
-Please keep the camera at a distance to where your shoulders are lightly seen in the camera.
+Please keep the camera at a distance to where your shoulders are lightly seen in the camera and your white shirt is visible.

 Pose: Look straight into the camera lens.
 Avoid tilting or angling your face, you should be looking straight at the camera.